turingschool/lesson_plans/ruby_02-web_applications_with_ruby/advanced_associations.markdown

 ```

 ### Polymorphic Associations
 Polymorphic associations are AWESOME.
+With polymorphic associations, a model can belong to more than one other model, on a single association.
 Read through the [documentation](http://guides.rubyonrails.org/association_basics.html#polymorphic-associations) before we dive into an example.

 Example: Users, Photos, Articles, Comments